-Pre-employment and periodic examinations should be directed towards detecting significant respiratory disease through chest X-rays and pulmonary function tests

-Neuromuscular effects result from chronic over-exposure to lithium compounds.
+Pre-employment and periodic examinations should be directed towards detecting significant respiratory disease through chest X-rays and pulmonary function tests reflexes.
+Some animal studies have shown that exposure to lithium compounds.
 These may include tremor, ataxia, clonus and hyperactive reflexes.
 Some animal studies have shown that exposure during pregnancy may produce birth defects.
 Other studies with rats, rabbits and monkeys have not shown teratogenic effects.
 Human data are ambiguous; it is well established that lithium can cross the human placenta.
 Of 225 registered pregnancies in which the mothers had received lithium (as a tranquiliser) there were 25 instances of congenital malformation.
 Although pharmacological doses of lithium cannot be unequivocally designated as a human teratogen, lithium therapy is contraindicated in women of childbearing potential.